 Bake for 1 hour.
 Dumplings will be golden brown and bubbly.
 Serve warm with vanilla ice cream.

 In a large saucepan add water, sugar, and butter.
-Heat only until the butter melts and pour syrup over each dumpling.
+Heat only until the butter melts and pour syrup over each dumpling and go back and pour over each dumpling until all the syrup is gone.

 Join me for Meal Plan Monday, Weekend Potluck, What's Cooking Wednesday and all these fabulous parties!